SecurityBong/8D-Audio-LoFi-Processor/README.md

 Dry level: 0.80
 ```

-These values can be adjusted directly at the beginning of `main.py`.
+These values can be adjusted directly at the beginning of `audiomaker.py` if needed.

 ---